trymnilsen/kingdomarchitect/CODE_GUIDELINES.md

 - **Comment the surprising parts.** Constraints, invariants, gotchas, and the reason behind an odd construction.
 If deleting the comment loses nothing a reader could not get at a glance, it should not be there.

+What to delete on sight:

+- **Narration of the next line.** `// Check worker inventory` above a check, `// Calculate mean` above a mean, numbered step sequences, and value-restating comments such as `duration: 5, // 5 seconds`.
+- **Argument with an imagined reviewer.** "deliberately", "on purpose", "that is X, not an oversight", "no second filter belongs downstream", "this is defensive".
+If the code needs defending, say what breaks otherwise; if nothing breaks, say nothing.
+- **Flavour and epigram.** Comments are not the place for a closing line.
+The cleft constructions "is what makes" and "is what keeps" are the usual tell.
+- **Changelog.** What the code used to do, which bug a line fixed, where a module used to live.
+Git holds that.
+- **Vocabulary with no content.** "load-bearing", "gracefully", "Crucially", "for backwards compatibility" in a single-author repo.
+"Single source of truth" becomes a plain statement of the sync constraint, or goes.
+- **Signature-restating JSDoc**, `@param` blocks that repeat the parameter names, empty `@param` stubs, and JSDoc left attached to the wrong function.

 How a comment should read: